Up Close and Personal: A Game of Inches

-Forty-eight years have passed, and the sound of a leather ball clanging iron can still be heard.
+The sound of a leather ball clanging iron can still be heard.

 Well, not really, for no one that Saturday night in 1955 could hear anything.
 The record-setting Gill Coliseum crowd of over 11,200 was screaming loud enough to trigger a blip on a seismograph machine.
 The crowd was watching the last 13 seconds of a struggle of historic proportions.
 Whoever "hears" the clang today does so symbolically, in a lasting testament to what is remembered as the greatest might-have-been, could-have-been, should-have-been basketball game ever played by an Orange and Black men’s quintet.

 The date was March 12, and the game was one of those that players and coaches prepare for their entire careers, assuming they’re good enough and lucky enough to be there when the ball bounces the right way.